brandur/sorg/content/passages-drafts/003-kumano-kodo.md

 > Spanish brasero or Iranian korsi.

 ## Yunomine Onsen (#yunomine)

+> Yunomine is a quaint little collection of inns tucked
+> into a small valley deep in the heart of the sacred
+> mountains of Kumano.
+The waters here are said to change
+> color seven times over the course of a day.
+Yunomine
+> Onsen was discovered about 1,800 years ago, and it is
+> thought to be one of the oldest hot springs in Japan.

 Greeted by Keiko's name on the side of the inn.